GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: Experiments

 \subsection{Illustrative Examples}

 Before demonstrating GAMformer on real-world tabular data, we first investigate its behavior on synthetic data where the data-generation process is known.
 This allows us to validate the effectiveness of GAMformer in capturing the underlying relationships between features and the target variable.
 All considered examples are binary classification and hence we only show one shape function per class and per feature.
 In the context of GAMs with a logit link function (used for binary classification), log-odds is the unit of the predictors.
 Therefore, the shape functions’ output values are on the log-odds scale, which are then transformed to overall prediction probabilities after summing via the logistic function.
-For all metrics reported in the paper, we use ROC-AUC (Receiver Operating Characteristic - Area Under the Curve).
+For all metrics reported in the paper, we use ROC-AUC (Receiver Operating Characteristic - Area Under the Curve), a metric which is robust towards imbalanced classes.

-\textbf{Linear, binary classification.} We begin by evaluating GAMformer and, for comparison, EBMs on data generated by the linear, binary classification problem $f(x_1, x_2, x_3) = \mathbb{I}((-1) x_1 + 0 x_2 + x_3 > 0)$, where $\mathbb{I}$ is the indicator function.
+\textbf{Linear, binary classification.} We begin by comparing GAMformer and EBMs on data generated by the linear, binary classification problem $f(x_1, x_2, x_3) = \mathbb{I}((-1) x_1 + 0 x_2 + x_3 > 0)$, where $\mathbb{I}$ is the indicator function.
 We sample 2000 data points uniformly and independently from the interval [-2, 2] and split the data into 1500 training points and 500 test points.
-The results, shown in~\Cref{fig:toy_examples_lr_shape_functions}, demonstrate that both GAMformer and EBMs accurately estimate the slopes for each feature and achieve an ROC AUC of 1.0 on the test dataset.
+The results, shown in~\Cref{fig:toy_examples_lr_shape_functions}, demonstrate that both GAMformer and EBMs accurately estimate the slopes for each feature and achieve a ROC AUC of 1.0 on the test dataset.
 However, the shape functions learned by GAMformer are noticeably smoother, suggesting that it may have captured some bias towards smoother models during pretraining.
 Additionally, we compared the effect of varying the number of datapoints or features in this example on EBMs and GAMformer in~\Cref{fig:toy_example_1_model_scaling}.
-Our findings indicate that GAMformer consistently outperforms EBMs across various sample sizes and feature counts.
+Our findings indicate that GAMformer consistently outperforms EBMs across various sample sizes and number of features.